Yet more trouble appears on the horizon for the already troubled business of journalism in Alaska.

 Stuck was writing about travel on the trail at 50-degress-below zero, but his observation applies to so much more – so, so much more.

 (Editor’s note: The author of this story worked for more than 25 years as a reporter and outdoor editor at the Anchorage Daily News, was deeply involved in the start-up of AlaskaDispatch.com, was for a time an employee of the Alaska Dispatch News/new adn.com, was for years a personal friend of Alice Rogoff and Dispatch co-founders TonyHopfinger and his then-wife Amanda Coyne, and was fired from the Dispatch News after catching Alaska Board of Fisheries member Roland Maw allegedly stealing from the Alaska Permanent Fund.
 Maw is now awaiting trial on multiple felonies.
-The Dispatch firing, while unpleasant for both parties, was a reasonable business decision based on Rogoff’s stated believe at that time that the key to success in the Anchorage media market was to produce a less controversial news product.)
+The Dispatch firing, while unpleasant for both parties, was a reasonable business decision based on Rogoff’s stated belief at that time that the key to success in the Anchorage media market was to produce a less controversial news product.)